 Rolling out video intelligence in apparel manufacturing doesn’t have to be disruptive.
 The best solutions layer onto your existing safety programs and camera systems, supporting—not replacing—your safety team.

 Integration: Start with critical zones—machine areas, walkways, material storage, and break rooms.
-AI analytics can often be deployed on existing camera networks.
+Video AI can often be deployed on existing camera networks.

 Customization: Configure alerts to your processes.
 For example, set up notifications for unguarded machinery, blocked walkways, or prolonged lack of movement at a workstation.